bachhoang144/Azure-Saleforce-BI-Pipeline-Project/README.md

 5. Import the dbc file found in this [link](https://learn.microsoft.com/en-us/azure/databricks/partners/bi/power-bi) into that folder so you can help all of the files in the project structure.
 6. Develop and test the data pipeline in Databricks, ensuring data transformation from bronze to silver to gold.
 7. Build interactive dashboards in Power BI to provide insights on customer profitability, product sales, and revenue growth.
-8. Implement full-load and incremental-load automate process to scale the data pipeline and ensure up-to-date insights.
+8. Implement full-load and incremental-load automate process with Azure Data Factory to scale the data pipeline and ensure up-to-date insights.